-Unanticipated problems or delays in building the USGC Facility to the proper specifications may harm business and viability

-The Company's future growth and operations may depend on its ability to timely and economically complete and operate the USGC Facility.
-If development of the USGC Facility is threatened for unexpected reasons, the Company's business may experience a substantial setback.
-Moreover, the occurrence of significant unforeseen conditions or events in connection with the construction of the USGC Facility may cause management to re-examine its business model.
-The Company may suffer significant delays or cost overruns as a result of a variety of factors, such as increases in the prices of raw materials, shortages of workers or materials, transportation constraints, adverse weather, equipment failures, fires, damage to or destruction of property and equipment, environmental damage, labour issues, any of which could prevent the Company from beginning or completing construction or commencing operations at the USGC Facility.
+Unanticipated problems or delays in building the Texas Facility to the proper specifications may harm business and viability business may experience a substantial setback.
+Moreover, the occurrence of significant unforeseen conditions or events in connection with the construction of the Texas Facility may cause management to re-examine its business model.
+The Company may suffer significant delays or cost overruns as a result of a variety of factors, such as increases in the prices of raw materials, shortages of workers or materials, transportation constraints, adverse weather, equipment failures, fires, damage to or destruction of property and equipment, environmental damage, labour issues, any of which could prevent the Company from beginning or completing construction or commencing operations at the Texas Facility.